 TSC Register.
 This register is used to count processor-clock cycles.
-It can be read using the RDMSR instruction, or it can be read using the read time-stamp counter instruction, RDTSC.
-System software can make RDTSC available for use by non-privileged software by clearing the time-stamp disable bit (CR4.TSD) to 0.
+It can be read using the RDMSR instruction, or it can be read using the either of the read time-stamp counter instructions, RDTSC or RDTSCP.
+System software can make RDTSC or RDTSCP available for use by non-privileged software by clearing the time-stamp disable bit (CR4.TSD) to 0.